 Fewer people look for property in the winter

-In fact, one thing to consider when selling your home during the winter months is that most companies relocate their employees at the start of the year — in the winter season.
+In fact, one thing to consider when selling your home in winter months is that most companies relocate their employees at the start of the year — in the winter season.
 As a result, these relocated families are often listing their former home for sale and shopping for a new home during the coldest, wettest winter months.

-As an added bonus, sellers who list their home for sale in the winter can expect two guarantees: You’ll get fewer showings and more serious buyers.
+As an added bonus, sellers who list their home for sale in the winter can expect two guarantees: you’ll get fewer showings and more serious buyers.
 Why?
-Because very few people will take the time to bundle up and start their vehicle in -30 weather just to see a property they were only moderately interested in.
+Because very few people will take the time to bundle up and start their vehicle in -30 degree weather just to see a property they were only moderately interested in.

 Myth No. 2: